 Most noteworthy hazard: available eating without any adjustments in seating.

-Restaurants and bars must follow state and local health orders, but the use of CDC safety measures may vary between establishments because owners are allowed to make adjustments based on community need.
+Restaurants and bars must follow state and local health orders.
+The use of CDC safety measures may vary between establishments because owners are allowed to make adjustments based on community need.

 Also, ask if it’s possible to preorder your meal so it’s ready for you when you arrive.
 Doing so helps limit your time spent inside the restaurant.
 When driving, self-park your car instead of using a valet.